philj0st/pyurify/README.md

     print(time.ctime(),line)
 ```
 we run into the problem that `scrape.py` must finish execution before bash can pipe it's output to `console.py`.

-We could have some orchestrating process who spawns threads for both and let the scheduler time-slice them both.
-This complicates the buffering of the bash piping.
+We could have some orchestrating python process which spawns threads for both tasks and have them cooperatively yield to eachother.
+Or just let the scheduler[^1] time-slice them both.
+But this complicates the buffering of the data piped between the processes.
 Let's see if bash can handle that.
 Otherwise we can just process the entire pipeline sequentially i.e having `scrape.py` polling some websites for 5 seconds before finishing execution and passing the gathered data to `console.py`.
 This could then be called by some orchestrating party every 6 seconds.